tcheukueppoo/maat/docs/gc.md

 currently been done and so we just have to simply ignore it.

 #### Sweeping the LSO of each Maatine

+Sweeping the LSO of a maatine is the very last sweep in the gc for that maatine and depends on that gc state of other maatines, when is to

 The gc of a maatine after its sweep phase where the memory of all unreachable non-shared objects are reclaim, it needs to wait until all the other maatine